Choosing a Career in Nonprofits

 If you are thinking about a career switch into nonprofit management, this article offers a wealth of information and perhaps a red flag on the difficulties of leadership roles in the sector.

-it is important that your salary needs and expectations are aligned with your field.
-You can find free information on nonprofit salaries and benefits, on the free MissionWorks nonprofit salary data website.
-This information is from nonprofits in Massachusetts, Connecticut, Rhode Island and part of New York but it will be generally applicable in other urban locations.
-MissionWorks also publishes a report Valuing our Nonprofit Workforce.
+It is important that your salary needs and expectations are aligned with your field.
+You can find free information on nonprofit salaries and benefits on the free MissionWorks nonprofit salary data website.
+This information is from nonprofits in Massachusetts, Connecticut, Rhode Island, and part of New York, but it will be generally applicable in other urban locations.
+MissionWorks also publishes a report called Valuing our Nonprofit Workforce.
 This salary information represents 171 types of positions from 342 organizations, reporting on nearly 35,000 individual salaries.

 Because the nonprofit sector is not designed to generate high profits or margins, the opportunities to earn very high salaries are rare.
-Most people who make a career in nonprofit work are happy to trade off that rare chance to become rich for a live doing work that is meaningful and aligned with their values. it is unlikely that you will be satisfied in a nonprofit career if you feel like your work is a "sacrifice" so knowing your values and what is most important to you is key to selecting a nonprofit career.
+Most people who make a career in nonprofit work are happy to trade off that rare chance to become rich for a life doing work that is meaningful and aligned with their values.
+It is unlikely that you will be satisfied in a nonprofit career if you feel like your work is a "sacrifice."
+So knowing your values and what is most important to you is key to selecting a nonprofit career.

-You can find colleges with degrees focusing on the non-profit sector and public administration on this websites:
+You can find colleges with degrees focusing on the nonprofit sector and public administration on these websites:

 - Top Nonprofits - Nonprofit Degree Programs